OSU-CS/automod/README.md

 ### 4. Testing After Merging

 1. After merging an approved PR, deploy master to our [integration testing instance](https://dashboard.heroku.com/apps/osuautomodint/deploy/github)
-1. Run all tests again in our [integration testing workspace](https://app.slack.com/client/TP02CBTQV/CP02CC0SZ) and confirm nothing has broken and all acceptance criteria has been met
+1. Run all tests again in our [integration testing workspace - osu-cs-int.slack.com](https://app.slack.com/client/TP02CBTQV/CP02CC0SZ) and confirm nothing has broken and all acceptance criteria has been met

 ### 5. Deploying to Production